tinacms/tina.io/content/docs/tina-folder/overview.md

 ### `client.{js,ts}`

 This file is where all client is generated.
 This client can be used on the backend and the frontend.
 It is very lightweight as to not bloat the bundle size.
-It is generated on every build, and does not need to be pushed to Github.
+It is generated on every build, and does not need to be pushed to GitHub.
 [Check out this document](/docs/data-fetching/overview/) for more information on how to use the client.

 ### `frags.gql`